 In addition to increasing output-gap volatility, another potential cost of adjusting the MRIT in policy (ii) may arise from higher nominal interest-rate volatility: $\sigma(\hat{R}t)$ is 3.60 in rule (ii) versus 3.15 in rule (i) under the standard Taylor rule.
-This potential cost, however, welfare ranking across policy rules is also identical.
-Hence, the results are robust to the choice of the welfare criterion.
+This potential cost, however, does not affect welfare since in our cashless model the welfare function only depends on the volatility of inflation and the output gap, as shown in Rotemberg and Woodford (1999), Woodford (2003), and Benigno and Woodford (2005).
+We show later that even when we put some weight on nominal interest-rate volatility in the welfare loss function, the welfare gain from the huge reduction in inflation volatility dominates the cost of higher output-gap and nominal interest-rate volatilities.

-&lt;sup>21We find the welfare gain based on (0.312-0.109)/0.312 = 0.65.
+21We find the welfare gain based on (0.312-0.109)/0.312 = 0.65.

-&lt;sup>22This much-larger weight on inflation variation can be seen by deriving the welfare-theoretic loss function, as in Woodford (2003) and Benigno and Woodford (2005).
+22This much-larger weight on inflation variation can be seen by deriving the welfare-theoretic loss function, as in Woodford (2003) and Benigno and Woodford (2005).
 We also illustrate this in Appendix D in the paper.